vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### setup

-Sets up typings and tools for the current development environment.
+Configures typing definitions and tools for the current development environment.

 #### Usage